arthur-albuquerque/zibglmm_aspiration/README.md

-# ZIBGLMM for Meta-Analysis of Opioid-Related Respiratory Outcomes
+# ZIBGLMM for Meta-Analysis of Pulmonary Aspiration After Preprocedural Fasting

 ## Overview

-This repository implements a Zero-Inflated Bivariate Generalized Linear Mixed Model (ZIBGLMM) for meta-analysis of opioid-related respiratory outcomes, as described in:
+This repository implements a Zero-Inflated Bivariate Generalized Linear Mixed Model (ZIBGLMM) for meta-analysis of pulmonary aspiration after preprocedural fasting, as described in:

 > "ZIBGLMM: Zero-Inflated Bivariate Generalized Linear Mixed Model for Meta-Analysis with Double-Zero-Event Studies"
 > [DOI: 10.1017/rsm.2024.4](https://www.cambridge.org/core/journals/research-synthesis-methods/article/zibglmm-zeroinflated-bivariate-generalized-linear-mixed-model-for-metaanalysis-with-doublezeroevent-studies/FCDCE1CC52319606DE9294F776411A3E)

-The model is adapted to include meta-regression for subgroup analysis, applied to a dataset of 84 studies on respiratory outcomes associated with opioid use.
+We applied to a dataset of 9 studies.
 The repository contains data, Stan models, and Quarto files with R code for prior predictive checks, model diagnostics, posterior analysis, and visualization, handling double-zero-event studies (where both treatment and control groups report zero events).

 ## Repository Structure